Murder of Keith William Allan

 Keith William Allan (19 November 1946 – c.
 28 May 2000) was an Australian solicitor, murdered in a contract killing.
 He was educated at Northcote High School and the University of Melbourne, where he completed the degree Bachelor of Laws.
 He practised as a solicitor at Avondale Heights, a western suburb of Melbourne located in the City of Moonee Valley.
-He was a cousin of Jacinta Allan, a Minister in the Victorian state governments of Steve Bracks, John Brumby and Daniel Andrews.
+He was a cousin of Jacinta Allan, the Victorian premier since 2023.
 He was also a cousin of former test cricketer Graham Yallop and former Australian rules footballers Ken Turner (Collingwood), Jamie Turner (Collingwood) and Max Oppy (Richmond).

 People involved with his murder

-Three men—Sudo Cavkic, a Bosnian Australian; Costas Athanasi, a Greek-Cypriot Australian; and Julian Michael Clarke, also of Australian nationality—were tried and convicted for his murder after three trials before the Supreme Court of Victoria.
+Three men — Sudo Cavkic, Costas Athanasi and Julian Michael Clarke — were tried and convicted for his murder after three trials before the Supreme Court of Victoria.
 Frank De Stefano, a former gambling associate of Clarke, gave evidence at each of the three trials, as did Jack Collins, Australian football great and personal friend of Allan.
 The case received considerable media coverage, particularly by the Geelong Advertiser, as Clarke was a former Geelong resident.
 This case is an example of a murder conviction without a body; the whereabouts of Allan's corpse remain unknown.